 - Star-gazing dome

 We love the look of the bright, uncluttered, grey-on-white bedrooms: simple yet chic, with all that you need in this climate.
 There's a whisper-quiet ceiling fan, air-con to top up in summer, cool geometrically-tiled floors, functional shower rooms, and lovely mountain views from the window.
 Extremely comfy beds are kingsize in 3 of the 4 rooms (two of which can be set up as twins); the 4th is a smaller double which works well for solo travellers.

-Everything is solar powered, so the in-room hairdryers are low-voltage, and you're asked to only charge devices (and use air-con) as needed.
+Everything is solar powered, so the in-room hairdryers are low-voltage, and air-con is on a scheduled timer.
 But there is a back-up generator, and also a gas boiler for hot water in the unlikely event of a long cloudy spell in winter.
 And the overall spirit is undoubtedly generous.
 Extra touches include Nespresso machines, glass bottles of cold spring water (the tap water is not potable here), and straw hats which you can borrow.